A Quick Guide to Common Law Marriage in California

 • Two parties are together at the time of marriage, not by proxy

-• a valid picture identification brought to the County Clerk’s Office
+• A valid picture identification brought to the County Clerk’s Office

-• provide a specific date any former marriages ended, and some marriage requirements in certain counties involve presenting a copy of the final judgment
+• Provide a specific date any former marriages ended, and some marriage requirements in certain counties involve presenting a copy of the final judgment

-• marry within 90 days of a marriage license being issued
+• Marry within 90 days of a marriage license being issued

-• have the marriage ceremony operated by the County Clerk or valid official according to county marriage requirements listed at the following website.
+• Have the marriage ceremony operated by the County Clerk or valid official according to county marriage requirements listed at the following website.

-The marriage requirements listed above do not apply to a common law marriage in California because such unions do not exist in California.
+The marriage requirements listed above do not apply to a common-law marriage in California because such unions do not exist in California.

-California does not require standard marriage requirements for such a union, and in fact, recognition of a common law marriage in CA is usually reached through a loophole.
+California does not require standard marriage requirements for such a union, and in fact, recognition of a common-law marriage in CA is usually reached through a loophole.

-Common Law Marriage “Laws” in California
+Common-Law Marriage “Laws” in California

 Signing a power of attorney papers while in the relationship or contracting the common law matrimony in a state and district that recognized such a union.

 In order to validate the common law marriage in California, the court will consider several factors in certain cases like a divorce or separation proceeding.
-The common law marriage laws, or factors, include, the following:

-• the two parties actually cohabitated in an out of state jurisdiction
+• The two parties actually cohabitated in an out of state jurisdiction

-• the date of actually declaring the specific type of marriage can be established by the court
+• The date of actually declaring the specific type of marriage can be established by the court

-• if no common law marriage laws exist within the other jurisdiction, the court must determine if taking a Marvin Action is appropriate in a “divorce” or separation proceeding
+• If no common law marriage laws exist within the other jurisdiction, the court must determine if taking a Marvin Action is appropriate in a “divorce” or separation proceeding

 If two couples want the state of California to recognize their common law marriage in an out of state jurisdiction, the two couples are usually advised to form an agreement or Marvin Action before officially declaring the common law marriage.

-If two couples within a common law marriage come to an agreement about the division of property in a future separation in an out of state jurisdiction, the state of California will normally recognize such agreements now because of Marvin v.
+If two couples within a common-law marriage come to an agreement about the division of property in a future separation in an out of state jurisdiction, the state of California will normally recognize such agreements now because of Marvin v.
 Marvin as well.